 - Changing the colours in the graph

-Moreover, this comes with a number of additional advantages, such as:
+Moreover, this comes with several additional advantages, such as:

 - In the grid, much more detail can be given about the hearing aid with which the result was obtained.